Kodluyoruz/discord-points-bot/docs/CODE_OF_CONDUCT_EN.md

 ## Enforcement of Rules

 Behaviors that do not adhere to these rules can be reported by contributors to our project.
-Complaints about behaviors that do not adhere to the rules will be reviewed by the responsible parties of our project, and appropriate measures will be taken if deemed necessary.
+Complaints about behaviors that do not adhere to the rules will be reviewed by the responsible parties of our project and appropriate measures will be taken if deemed necessary.

 ## Conclusion

 This document aims to encourage everyone contributing to our open-source project to act respectfully and ethically towards each other.
-By adhering to these rules, we can contribute to the development of our project while creating a comfortable, peaceful, and productive community.
+By adhering to these rules, we can contribute to the development of our project while creating a comfortable, peaceful and productive community.